wtsi-ssg/wr/docs/basics/add.rst

 .. note::
     If you choose to override eg. only disk, then the learned value for memory and time will be used.
-If you want to override all 3 resources to disable learning completly, you must explicitly supply non-zero values for memory and time and 0 or more for disk.)
+If you want to override all 3 resources to disable learning completely, you must explicitly supply non-zero values for memory and time and 0 or more for disk.)

 .. _job-priority: